CRPS Diagnosis & Prognosis

 Another reason why CRPS diagnosis in children and adolescents could be delayed is due to Saito, Y. et al (2015) :

-So.. to conclude the Diagnosis and Prognosis of CRPS –
+So.. to conclude the CRPS Diagnosis and Prognosis of CRPS –

-- there is not a test specifically designed to get a proper diagnosis of CRPS, but there is the BUDAPEST CRITERIA 2004 which explains to Doctors what they must look for to confirm Complex Regional Pain Syndrome,
+- there is not a test specifically designed to get a proper diagnosis of CRPS, but there is the BUDAPEST CRITERIA for CRPS which explains to Doctors what they must look for to confirm a diagnosis of Complex Regional Pain Syndrome,

-- there is no full research giving us the prognosis of how long each person has to suffer from this terrible condition, but some paper research evidence has shown that early diagnosis and then early treatment will aid the recovery and subsequent ‘remission,’ but no clinical trials / studies as of yet to prove this.
+- there is no full research giving us the prognosis of how long each person has to live from this debilitating chronic condition.
+But some research evidence has shown that early RSD diagnosis and then early treatment will aid the recovery and subsequent ‘remission,’ but no clinical trials / studies as of yet to prove this,

 - Boyraz, I. et al (2016) ‘A Child Patient Followed-up with the Diagnosis of Recurrent Complex Regional Pain Syndrome,’ Turkish Journal of Osteoporosis.
 2016.
 Vol 22, pp 47-9.
 Full Text Available from: <http://cms.galenos.com.tr/FileIssue/9/945/article/47-49.pdf>